MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 - Several deprecated functions and operations have been removed following the schedule described in our [API principles](xref:microsoft.quantum.contributing.api-design).
 Q# programs and libraries that build without warnings in version 0.11.2004.2825 will continue to work unmodified.

 See the full list of closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+is%3Aclosed), [compiler](https://github.com/microsoft/qsharp-compiler/pulls?q=is%3Apr+is%3Aclosed), [runtime](https://github.com/microsoft/qsharp-runtime/pulls?q=is%3Apr+is%3Aclosed), [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+is%3Aclosed), [IQ#](https://github.com/microsoft/iqsharp/pulls?q=is%3Apr+is%3Aclosed) and [Katas](https://github.com/microsoft/QuantumKatas/pulls?q=is%3Apr+is%3Aclosed).

+> [!NOTE]
+> This version contains a bug affecting compilation for Q# executable projects.
+We recommend upgrading to a newer release.

 ## Version 0.11.2004.2825